cepdnaclk/e16-3yp-smart-door-lock/docs/README.md

 - Information display of the current user
 - Allowing only one person to enter at a time
 - Web Application to control access
-- No access at night
+- Access at night only for specified persons
 # Solution Architecture

 ## Circuit Diagram